alexandrascript/tech-writing-tools/accessibility/style.md

    - Use an external link icon to indicate that the link opens in a new window or tab.
 This can be done by adding `target="_blank"` to your link tag.
    - If the link is for a download, the text should indicate that action in addition to the file type and title.
 For example: "download the PDF of our style guide"
 - Use sensitive language.
-   - Instead of “see” or “view”, use “go to” or “open”
+   - If possible, instead of “see” or “view”, use “go to” or “open”.
+   - A lot of research has been done on this topic, and it's important to [listen to the community](https://veroniiiica.com/2017/07/28/my-view-on-see/#:~:text=There%20is%20nothing%20wrong%20with,impairment%20use%20those%20terms%20themselves).
+This is not a high-priority change.
 - Avoid unnecessary font formatting.
    - Don’t force line breaks (hard returns) within sentences and paragraphs.
 Line breaks might not work well in resized windows or with enlarged text.